6 Ways to Avoid Rent Increases

 Many renters don’t have a rent increase strategy in place the first time they encounter one, so we’re here to help.

-What is a Rent Increase?
+What Is a Rent Increase?

-Typically, rent increases occur during the lease renewal period.
-However, a landlord or property manager may offer lease renewal as an option, but only if you agree to pay a higher rent rate.
+A rent increase is exactly what it sounds like: your landlord will increase your rent rate from the amount you currently pay.
+Typically, rent increases occur during the lease renewal period, such as when a landlord or property manager may offer lease renewal as an option, but only if you agree to pay a higher rent rate.

-However, a rent increase can be imposed during your current lease agreement, provided there aren’t any legal restrictions on the act, and there’s a clause to allow it in your lease agreement.
+In some cases, a rent increase can be imposed during your current lease agreement, provided there aren’t any legal restrictions on the act, and there’s a clause to allow it in your lease agreement.

 That said, many major cities (and even some smaller localities) have established laws that help to reduce the burden rent increases can have on renters.